Herrem03/ASN-NLP/README.md

 *:warning: This is not the production version and is only for reference and learning purposes.*

-Web app analyzing French Nuclear Regulation Authority's inspection letters using LDA, Word2vec and Streamlit.
+Streamlit app analyzing French Nuclear Regulation Authority's inspection letters using LDA, Word2vec and text mining techniques.

 <h2>Requirements</h2>